What to do if…

 Short answer

-Freeze contacts syncing and secure the account that controls your contacts (Apple Account/iCloud, Google, Microsoft, or a work account) before you delete anything.
+Pause contacts syncing and secure the account that controls your contacts before you delete anything.
+The controlling account may be your Apple Account, Google Account, Microsoft account, or a work or school account.

 Do not do these things

-- Don’t bulk-delete contacts yet — you may erase your real contacts and remove the easiest recovery path.
+- Do not bulk-delete contacts yet; you may erase real contacts and remove an easier recovery path.

-- Don’t install “cleanup” or “contacts fixer” apps in a rush — some collect data or add more access.
+- Do not install “cleanup” or “contacts fixer” apps in a rush.

-- Don’t share verification codes or approve unexpected sign-in prompts.
+- Do not share verification codes or approve unexpected sign-in prompts.

 What to do now